 Our General-Purpose Rotary Seal Test Fixtures

-A battery of horizontal fixtures forms the backbone of our testing program.
+A battery of horizontal fixtures forms the backbone of our seal testing program.
 These fixtures are computer controlled, so they can safely operate around the clock without human intervention.
 Each fixture typically tests two seals at a time, to avoid imposing axial hydraulic loads on the fixture bearings when the seals are being tested with high differential pressure.
 These fixtures are instrumented to record relevant temperatures and pressures, running torque, shaft speed, and hydrodynamic pumping related leakage.
 Temperature controls and environment chambers allow testing to be conducted in various industry-specific conditions.
 Variable speed electric motors and a range of pulley and belt guard configurations allow testing across a wide range of speeds.